 Bruce Kolb completed the Doctor of Musical Arts degree in vocal performance at Louisiana State University in Baton Rouge, and has been teaching and performing professionally and academically for over 25 years.
 He has held faculty posts in voice and choral conducting at Rutgers University in New Brunswick, NJ, Boston Conservatory of Music, Westminster Choir College in Princeton, NJ, and Central College in Pella, Iowa.
 Based in New York City, he is a highly regarded singing/acting teacher and clinician, as well as a voice consultant and media coach for the major national and international television networks.
-He has also performed extensively in opera, oratorio, music theater, early music, and concert in New York City, Boston, Washington, D.C., across the country, and in Europe, Bermuda, and Central and South America.
+He has also performed extensively in opera, oratorio, music theater, early music, and concert in New York City, Boston, Washington, D.C., nationally, and in Europe, Bermuda, and Central and South America.
 Students from his studios have received critical acclaim across the country including the Metropolitan Opera, New York City Opera, on Broadway, and internationally in opera, regional music theater, concert, and early music ensembles, including Boston Camerata, Ex Umbris, New York Collegium, Tiffany Consort, and Common Ground, as well as first place winners and finalists in major national and international competitions.

-Also known as a writer, conductor, producer, and composer, his scores of incidental music and songs for “Much Ado About Nothing,” “As You LIke It,” and “The Winters Tale” were premiered in New York City with the American Globe Theater where he regularly performed as an actor and singer in addition to serving as music director and composer for the company.
+Also known as a writer, conductor, producer, and composer, his scores of incidental music and songs for "Much Ado About Nothing," "As You Like It," and "The Winters Tale" were premiered in New York City with the American Globe Theater where he regularly performed as an actor and singer in addition to serving as music director and composer for the company.

-As a clinician, he regularly teaches at a number of universities, theater companies, workshops and short courses for NATS (National Association of Teachers of Singing) and NYSTA (New York Singing Teachers’ Association, Inc.) with such topics as “Singing Opera – Park and Bark or Keep it Real,” “Singing Technique for the Musical Theater,” “Technical Issues in Cultivated and Vernacular Singing Styles,” “Musical-Dramatic Preparation for the Singer-Actor,” “Working Practically with Performance Anxiety,” and “The Mandorla Metaphor in Performance.”
+As a clinician, he regularly teaches at a number of universities, theater companies, workshops and short courses for NATS (National Association of Teachers of Singing) and NYSTA (New York Singing Teachers' Association, Inc.) with such topics as "Balancing Singing Technique with Authentic Acting in Opera," "Singing Technique for the Musical Theater," "Technical Issues in Cultivated and Vernacular Singing Styles," "Musical-Dramatic Preparation for the Singer-Actor," "Working Practically with Performance Anxiety," and "The Mandorla Metaphor in Performance."
 In March, 2001, he was invited to teach in Vienna, Austria, at the historic Theater an der Wien, where he taught singing to the cast of Mozart.
 He has also taught in England, Germany, and Switzerland.

 Since 2005, Dr. Kolb has also been a National Panelist and Teacher for “youngArts,” a national talent search and competition of the National Foundation for Advancement in the Arts (www.nfaa.org) in Miami, Florida.
 NFAA offers awards and scholarships, including the coveted Presidential Scholar award, to 17-18 year old high-school seniors from across the country in the performing and visual arts and invites hundreds of winners to Miami in January for master classes and performances.

 Additionally, Dr. Kolb is a member of the C.G.
-Jung Foundation for Analytical Psychology, Inc in New York City as well as the New York Center for Jungian Studies in New Paltz, NY.
-He has taken graduate level course work in New York City, Rhinebeck, NY, and Galway, Ireland on such topics as “Music as a Bridge with the Unconscious,” “Archetypes in Wagner’s Operas,” “Listening to Midlife,” and many other subjects such as archetypal structure, male and female archetypes, creativity, the structure of the psyche, active imagination, psychological types, the unconscious, the shadow, listening to dreams, symbols, mythology, synchronicity, individuation, Jung and religion, and the transcendent function.
+Jung Foundation for Analytical Psychology, Inc. in New York City as well as the New York Center for Jungian Studies in New Paltz, NY.
+He has taken graduate level course work in New York City, Rhinebeck, NY, and Galway, Ireland on such topics as "Music as a Bridge with the Unconscious," "Archetypes in Wagner's Operas," "Listening to Midlife," and many other subjects such as archetypal structure, male and female archetypes, creativity, the structure of the psyche, active imagination, psychological types, the unconscious, the shadow, listening to dreams, symbols, mythology, synchronicity, individuation, Jung and religion, and the transcendent function.

 Bruce enjoys playing piano, composing, theater, writing poetry and short stories, reading, hiking, biking, gyrotonics, gardening, Cajun cooking, inn hopping, film, and visiting friends and family all over the country.